S/SP/U Grading Policy for Spring 2021 Courses

 Does this mean that the University’s grading system has changed?

-No. The S/SP/U grading option is a temporary exception to the current grading system that will be available to students during Fall Semester 2020.
+No. The S/SP/U grading option is a temporary exception to the current grading system that will be available to students during Spring Semester 2021.
 This emergency grading accommodation was developed in collaboration with the Faculty Senate leadership, SGA leadership, representatives from the Academic Credits Committee, and the Office of the Provost to address a global crisis that has adversely impacted students and faculty.

 Where did the “SP” grade come from?